rajat116/github-anomaly-project/README.md

 # 🛠️ GitHub Anomaly Detection Pipeline

+## 💡 Motivation & Use Case

+GitHub hosts an enormous amount of user activity, including pull requests, issues, forks, and stars.
+Monitoring this activity in real-time is essential for identifying unusual or malicious behavior — such as bots, misuse, or suspicious spikes in contributions.

+This project aims to build a **production-grade anomaly detection system** to:

+- Detect abnormal GitHub user behavior (e.g., excessive PRs, bot-like stars)
+- Alert maintainers and admins in real time via Slack or email
+- Serve anomaly scores via API and support continuous retraining
+- Visualize trends, drift, and recent activity using an interactive dashboard

+---

 A production-grade anomaly detection system for GitHub user behavior using:

 - **Apache Airflow** for orchestration